 Ongoing Exam Arrangements

-If you have a long term disability or a specific learning difficulty that may affect your exams contact Student Wellbeing as soon as possible.
+If you have a long term disability or a specific learning difficulty that may affect your exams, you should contact Student Health and Wellbeing as soon as possible.

 You may be eligible for alternative exam arrangements, for example: